efficientwrite/react-hook-select/package/react-hook-select/README.md

 - `chipViewEnableRemove`: For chip view, enable showing close icon.
 - `renderOption`: Custom render function for option.
 - `renderChip`: Custom render function for chip.
+- `dropdownOffset`: Can provide two values top and bottom which specifies the gap between the top and bottom edge of screen and the select option wrapper.
+- `showPlaceholderInOptions`: Can enable/disable placeholder to be shown in list of options too
+- `enableValuesOutsideOfOptions`: Normal cases, only if the value is present in options it will be shown, this can be enabled to show even if option is not present in the list passed.
+- `searchIcon`: Icon for input box when search enabled.
+- `renderDropDownIcon`: Provide a custom dropdown icon instead of default.
+- `canClearValue`: Ability to clear selected value by showing 'X' icon to clear.